-This video demonstrates how to install Free Accounting Software on Windows 10.
+This video demonstrates how to install Free Accounting Software (FAS3 Desktop) on Windows 10.

-It's worthwhile to spend a little bit of time to set this up and understand what is going on, as it's what keeps your data secure and accessible to you.
+It's worth spending a little time setting this up, making sure you understand what is going on, as it's what keeps your data secure and accessible to you.

-Save it somewhere that you can find it later, then start it by double clicking on it.
-Note that this is the actual software so you can just click the Skip install and just use it.
+Note: The file you download is the actual software, so you can skip install and just use it.
 However, it's best to install it as it will try to automatically update itself when it detects a new version and this will be more convenient if it is installed.

 If the software detects that it is being run from a location that is not the default location it prompts to install.
 Which is basically just copying itself into the default location and putting a shortcut on your desktop.